 3,000 households were selected from the frame of 4,934 households with contact details.
 Given the large amount of auxiliary information available in the GHS-Panel for these households, a balanced sampling approach (using the cube method) was adopted.
 The balanced sampling approach enables selection of a random sample that still retains the properties of the frame across selected covariates.
 Balancing on these variables results in a reduction of the variance of the resulting estimates, assuming that the chosen covariates are correlated with the target variable.
 Calibration to the balancing variables after the data collection further reduces this variance (Tille, 2006).
 The sample was balanced across several important dimensions: state, sector (urban/rural), household size, per capita consumption expenditure, household head sex and education, and household ownership of a mobile phone.

 In order to produce national estimates from the successfully interviewed sample, weights must be applied to the information provided by sampled households.
-Weights for the GHS-Panel serve as the basis for the NLPS, but the weights must be adjusted to reflect the selection and interviewing process.
-The weights for the baseline COVID-19 NLPS were calculated in several stages.
+Weights for the GHS-Panel serve as the basis for the Nigeria COVID-19 NLPS, but the weights must be adjusted to reflect the selection and interviewing process.
+The weights for the Nigeria COVID-19 NLPS were calculated in several stages.

 1. Begin with the GHS-Panel full sample household weights.